Best daily deals

 By default, the Sony WH-1000XM3 (cyan) has a louder bass output than both the WH-1000XM4 (yellow dash) and SoundGuys house curve (pink), but it also has a more pleasing treble response than the WH-1000XM4.

-The headsets don’t reproduce sound in the same way: the WH-1000XM4 offers less boosted bass, the WH-1000XM3 boosts bass output by around 5dB.
+The headsets don’t reproduce sound in the same way: the WH-1000XM4 offers less boosted bass, and the WH-1000XM3 boosts bass output by around 5dB.
 This means the sounds of instruments like drums and bass guitars, and various low-end sounds that pop up in EDM can sound almost 50% louder, depending on where they fall on the frequency spectrum.

-This difference isn’t necessarily a bad thing, it just shows that the sound profiles of the Sony WH-1000XM4 and Sony WH-1000XM3 are tailored to different audiences.
+This difference isn’t necessarily a bad thing; it just shows that the sound profiles of the Sony WH-1000XM4 and Sony WH-1000XM3 are tailored to different audiences.
 Increased bass output is generally considered more consumer-friendly—if you’re used to just grabbing any old headphones off the rack, this kind of frequency response probably won’t sound all that off to you.

 The Sony WH-1000XM3 microphone seems to have been a flash in the pan